Author: Erin L. Schneider

 I absolutely loved the Hawaiian setting in Summer of Sloane.
 Of course, living in Canada, I don’t see too much tropical weather, but the way that the setting is described in the book made me feel like I was actually there.
 I especially loved the way that the hotel, the pools, and the sunny weather were described.
 I’ve always wanted to go to Hawaii, and just reading about the ocean and the tropical flowers made me want to go even more!

-The writing in Summer of Sloane is really vivid.
+The writing in this book is really vivid.
 There is a lot of character development, even the side characters, and you really get to know them as you progress through the book.
 Even the descriptions of the scene and the bonfire parties are incredible.
 Reading this book is a true experience that is really easy to appreciate.

 Summer of Sloane is very dramatic read set in lush Hawaii.
 The writing is beautiful and very descriptive.
 I would recommend this book to everybody, as it is perfect for the summer.